Jean Salata

-Jean Eric Salata (莊佳誠; born 22 December 1965) is a Chilean businessman based in Hong Kong.
-He is the founder of Baring Private Equity Asia (BPEA), one of the largest private equity firms in Asia.
+Jean Eric Salata (莊佳誠; born 22 December 1965) is a Chilean businessman who currently serves as Chairman of EQT AB.
+He is the founder of Baring Private Equity Asia (BPEA), one of the largest private equity firms in Asia that was later acquired by EQT AB.

 In February 2023, Forbes put his net worth at US$5.9 billion making him the second richest person in Chile and the 15th richest person in Hong Kong.
+He is also the 85th wealthiest person in Latin America.

 Early life

 Salata was born in Chile on 22 December 1965, to Orlando Salata and Hilda Rothleder.
 His family's roots trace back to Austria, Poland, and Germany, as his parents were emigrants who sought refuge from Nazism in the 1930s.

 Salata and his family moved to Erie, Pennsylvania when he was five.
 He started investing in the stock market when he was 12 to 13.

 Salata graduated from Cathedral Preparatory School in 1984.

 In 1988, Salata graduated magna cum laude with a Bachelor of Science in Finance and Economics from the Wharton School of the University of Pennsylvania.